 After months of policy research and development, dozens of meetings to debate and discuss, and hundreds of comments and input (many from TRU supporters!), the Transportation and Mobility workgroup of the Council on Climate Solutions has developed its top 5 priority recommendations.
-These will be presented in October to the full Council.

-The Workgroup is adopting two of our recommendations!!
+The Workgroup adopted two of our recommendations!!

 Of the Transportation and Mobility recommendations, three relate to electric vehicles (#1, #2) and clean fuels (#3) and two focus on transit (#4 and #5).